ucfopen/lti-template-rails/CONTRIBUTING.md

 ## Getting Your Hands Dirty
 - Fork the repository.
 - Please try not to work on master.
-Instead, create a new branch named after your issue- `git checkout -b issue/brief-issue-description`.
+Instead, create a new branch named after your issue and its number:

+    - `git checkout -b issue/number-brief-issue-description`

 ## Submit!
 - Push your changes.